The Second Sunday of May

 You’d always find steadfast rosemary

-right where we’d put her, while sweet mint,
+right where we’d placed her, while sweet mint,

 that gadabout, would spring up